casper-network/docs-archive/glossary/B.rst

 Blockchain
 ^^^^^^^^^^^
 Blockchain is a P2P network where the collection of nodes (`validators <V.html#validator>`_) concurrently updates a decentralized, shared database.
 They do this collectively, building an ever-growing chain of `transactions <T.html#transaction>`_.
 For performance reasons, transactions are bundled in `blocks <#block>`_.
 According to a particular cooperation protocol (consensus protocol), the collection of `nodes <N.html#node>`_ connected via a P2P network cooperate to maintain this shared database as a single source of truth.
 The database's current state is called the `global state <G.html#global-state>`_ and has a sizeable map-like collection.

-BlockDAG
-^^^^^^^^
-A directed acyclic graph, where the vertices are the blocks.
-There are two types of graphs:

-* **P-Graph**: given an edge AB, where A and B are the vertices, block B mentions A in its list of parent blocks.
-* **J-Graph**: given an edge AB, where A and B are the vertices, block B mentions A in its list of justifications blocks.

-A P-Graph is a subgraph of a J-Graph because the list of justifications must include the parent node.

-Collectively, the collection of all blocks is called a BlockDAG.
-Every node keeps a "local" view of the BlockDAG, attempting to capture and include all the updates across the nodes' P2P network.
-In other words, a node continually tries to catch up with the evolution of the BlockDAG, which is happening when the validators attempt to create new blocks.

 Blockstore
 ^^^^^^^^^^